Reading time: 5 minutes

 Since then, ‘LOVE’ has taken on many forms from stamps to paintings, banners, tapestries and prints.
 Not to mention translated into a number of different languages, including Spanish, Russian and Hebrew.

-However, over the years, the late Robert Indiana developed a love-hate relationship with the series, famously stating: “It was a marvelous idea, but it was also a terrible mistake”.
+However, over the years, the late Robert Indiana developed a love-hate relationship with the series, famously stating: “It was a marvellous idea, but it was also a terrible mistake”.

 THE KISS BY GUSTAV KLIMT (1907-1908)